PeckLiu2017/ArcadeGameClone/README.md

 ### How to play

-Use ⬆️ ⬇️ ⬅️ ➡️ arrows to control the player's movement , you will win when you cross the middle rock road and get into the river opposite your origin position and see the text "Congratulations!
+Use ⬆️ ⬇️ ⬅️ ➡️ arrows to control the player's movement , you will win and see the text "Congratulations!
 You win!
-Just refresh this page!".
+Just refresh this page!" when you cross the middle rock road and get into the river opposite your origin position .

 Avoid enemy hit the player if you don't want to lose and restart this game.